andmoredev/andmoredev/content/blog/how-to-run-aws-sdk-with-sso.md

   })();
 ```

-Now with the AwsCredentialIdentityProvider object you can instantiate any client by providing the **credentials** and the **region**, like this:
+With the AwsCredentialIdentityProvider object you can initialize any client by providing the **credentials** and the **region** as shown below:
 ```javascript
   const secretsManagerClient = new SecretsManagerClient({
     credentials: credentials,